Rust-Simply/idiomatic-rust-in-simple-steps/src/getting-started/resources.md

 The gamification of the course makes it really fun, so I still use Rustlings to help keep myself sharp.

-There is also an [IntelliJ Edu adaptation](https://plugins.jetbrains.com/plugin/16631-learn-rust/about) of Rustlings so if you install the free Community version of IntelliJ IDEA, you can have an in editor tutorial.

 Rust by Example
 ---------------